wds4/brainstorm/documents/relay-product-description.md

 ## Alternate names

-the Grapevine Relay, the Tapestry Relay
+* the Grapevine Relay, the Tapestry Relay, the Brainstorm Relay,

+* may rebrand the Influence Score: the Brainstorm WoT Score, the Grapevine WoT Score, the Tapestry WoT Score

 ## Product Description